 A merchant account is essentially a business account within Shopify.
 It is where customer payments are processed and held and where you can pay for your stock or fulfilment service.
 You can transfer profits out of your Shopify merchant account to your bank account when necessary.

 Shopify will work with any currency it has a compatible payment provider for.
 There is a list of regions covered by Shopify and those payment providers that can tell you exactly what currencies and regions are supported.
 Most regions of the world are supported so chances are, whatever part of the world you’re operating in will have a local currency you can use.

-After all that, is Shopify worth the time, effort and money you need to invest to get it up and running?
+But, after all, that, is Shopify worth the time, effort and money you need to invest to get it up and running?
 We would say yes it is worth it.
-Pricing is reasonable and considering what you get for your money, it is a very viable way to get an online store up and selling.
+Pricing is reasonable and considering what you get for your money, it is a very viable way to get an online store up and start selling.

 Please leave a useful comment with your thoughts, then share this on your Facebook group(s) who would find this useful and let's reap the benefits together.
 Thank you for sharing and being nice!

 Disclosure: This page may contain links to external sites for products which we love and wholeheartedly recommend.
 If you buy products we suggest, we may earn a referral fee.
 Such fees do not influence our recommendations and we do not accept payments for positive reviews.